StanJulia/Stan.jl/README.md

 Stan.jl v9 uses StanSample.jl v6, StanOptimize.jl v4, StanQuap.jl v4, StanDiagnose.jl v4 and StanVariational v4 and supports multithreading on C++ level.
 Stan.jl v9 also uses JSON.jl to generate data and init input files for cmdstan.

 Stan.jl v9 also supports InferenceObjects.jl and PosteriorDB.jl.
 See the example notebooks in the Examples_Notebooks subdirectory.

+BridgeStan v1.0 is no longer included in StanSample.jl but support for it is setup if bridgestan and cmdstan have been installed in the same directory.
+See the notebook `bridgestan.jl` in Example_Notebooks.

 Note that these are new packages and updates are to be expected.
-Unfortunately BridgeStan v1.0 is no longer supported.
+Unfortunately

 The StanJulia ecosystem includes 2 additional packages, StanQuap.jl (to compute [MAP](https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation) estimates) and DiffEqBayesStan.jl.